 - 7.1 Every Labuan insurer must appoint an Appointed Actuary where the responsibility of appointing the Appointed Actuary lies with the board of directors (Board)1.
-In carrying out this responsibility, the Board must ensure that the appointment of the Appointed Actuary is in accordance with the requirements set out in the Guidelines. - 7.2 A Labuan insurer must ensure that a person being considered as a candidate for the Appointed Actuary fulfils the following: - (i) The candidate is a Fellow of either: - (a) the Institute and Faculty of Actuaries of the United Kingdom; - (b) the Institute of Actuaries of Australia; - (c) the Canadian Institute of Actuaries; - (d) the Society of Actuaries of the United States of America; - (e) the Society of Actuaries in Ireland; - (f) the China Association of Actuaries2; or - (g) holds any other qualifications as may be approved by Labuan FSA. - (ii) The candidate possesses at least three (3) years of relevant post qualification practical experience as a Fellow of one of the respective professional bodies highlighted in paragraph 7.2(i); - (iii) The candidate meets the relevant continued professional development requirements; and - (iv) The candidate has been assessed by the Board to have met the fit and proper requirements outlined in the Guidelines on Fit and Proper Person Requirements as issued by Labuan FSA.
+In carrying out this responsibility, the Board must ensure that the appointment of the Appointed Actuary is in accordance with the requirements set out in the Guidelines. - 7.2 A Labuan insurer must ensure that a person being considered as a candidate for the Appointed Actuary fulfils the following: - (i) The candidate is a Fellow of either: - (a) the Institute and Faculty of Actuaries of the United Kingdom; - (b) the Institute of Actuaries of Australia; - (c) the Canadian Institute of Actuaries; - (d) the Society of Actuaries of the United States of America; - (e) the Society of Actuaries in Ireland; - (f) the China Association of Actuaries2; or - (g) such other associations as may be approved by Labuan FSA.

-1 For the purpose of this Guidelines, in relation to a Labuan insurer of a branch status; the Board shall refer to the parent company, regional office or head office overseeing the management of the branch Labuan insurer.
+1 For the purpose of the Guidelines, in relation to a Labuan insurer of a branch status; the Board shall refer to the parent company, regional office or head office overseeing the management of the branch Labuan insurer.